harrisonekatz/gated_darma_project/README.md

 known and lie within the prior support.
 The empirical priors are wider to accommodate uncertainty in applied settings.

----

-## Empirical Applications

-The two empirical applications (lead-time distributions and stay-length compositions) use proprietary Airbnb booking data and cannot be shared publicly.
-The Stan models and R wrappers used for those applications follow the same interface as `simulation_study.R`; the data preparation and model fitting code is available on reasonable request to the corresponding author subject to an NDA.

----

 ## Session Info